magnesj/ResInsight/docs/Home.md

 Well log data can be imported from `*.LAS` files.

-ResInsight can also be built with support for Geomechanic models from ABAQUS in the `*.odb` file format.
+ResInsight can also be built with support for Geomechanical models from ABAQUS in the `*.odb` file format.

 ### About
 ResInsight has been co-developed by [Statoil ASA](http://www.statoil.com/), [Ceetron Solutions AS](http://www.ceetronsolutions.com/), and [Ceetron AS](http://ceetron.com/) with the aim to provide a versatile tool for professionals who need to visualize and process reservoir models.